 - Describe (as Ann Marble suggests here) what your characters would notice.
 It helps characterization to filter scenes through your characters’ eyes.
 What will a painter notice in Badger’s kitchen, versus an architect?

 4. Balanced showing and telling

 The saying ‘show, don’t tell’ is one of the most abused and misused pieces of writing advice.
 As Ursula K. Le Guin states, if taken to heart it can inhibit you from describing at all.
 Says Le Guin:

 ‘Thanks to “show don’t tell,” I find writers in my workshops who think exposition is wicked.
 They’re afraid to describe the world they’ve invented.’

 The truth is that some telling is necessary: Tell your reader what your world looks like.

 It’s neither better to show nor tell: It depends on whether action or description is best suited to your particular story at any particular point in your narrative.
 As Le Guin says, ‘dread of writing a sentence that isn’t crammed with “gutwrenching action” leads fiction writers to rely far too much on dialogue, to restrict voice to limited third person and tense to the present.’

 When you’re worried that you’re telling too much and showing too little, ask:

 - Are there enough active verbs?
 Instead of using adverbs, use verbs that carry descriptive power.
 Instead of ‘she stared bewilderedly’ say ‘she gaped’, for example.
-Wherever possible, instead of telling the reader about the action, always make the action-word itself convey the feeling.

 Sometimes you are too close to your own writing to know whether you’re striking the right balance between showing and telling.
 This is where it helps to get feedback from other writers.